MJoergen/nexys4ddr/dyoc/Episodes/ep02_-_Binary_Digits/README.md

 * mem : Memory (RAM and ROM)
 * cpu : 6502 CPU
 * kbd : Keyboard interface
+* eth : Ethernet interface

 Before we proceed it is useful to organize the source code in smaller units, each with a single responsibility.
 So we will keep comp.vhd as the top level block describing the entire computer, but move any logic into smaller parts.
-So far we only have a VGA block, but eventually we'll have blocks for Memory, CPU, and Keyboard.
+So far we only have a VGA block, but eventually we'll have blocks for Memory, CPU, Keyboard, and Ethernet.
 We will leave the clock divider in comp.vhd for now.

-The directory vga will contain two files:
+The directory vga will contain three files:
+* vga.vhd    : Wrapper connecting up the other two files.
-* vga.vhd    : Generates the internal pixel counters.
+* pix.vhd    : Generates the internal pixel counters.
 * digits.vhd : Generates the colour and synchronization, as functions of the internal pixel counters.